zmconnelly/zephyr/README.md

   </tr>
 </table>

-## Any site, at your fingertips
+## Summon any site, anywhere

-1. Press `Ctrl + Space` to open the search bar, no need to open your browser
+1. Press `Ctrl + Space` from anywhere, no need to be in your browser
-2. Type your query
+2. Type away, get suggestions as you type
-3. Load it with bangs `!`
+3. Load it with bangs `!` to go straight to the site you want
-4. Hit `Enter` to search
+4. Hit `Enter` to launch in your default browser

 ## Development